By Cassie Bailey | Published on September 29, 2025

 When you sail to the Caribbean, you quickly learn stories about the people who are perhaps the most famous seafarers of all: pirates.
-You might think you already know their swashbuckling stories from popular films, books and TV shows, but the entertainment industry only scratches the surface of the history of pirates and what was at one point one of the most lucrative and legendary business endeavors on earth.
+You might think you already know their swashbuckling stories from popular films, books and TV shows, but the entertainment industry only scratches the surface of the history of pirates and what was, at one point, one of the most lucrative and legendary business endeavors on earth.

-Taking The Pirate's Path
+Taking the Pirates’ Path

 George Town Pirate Statues